Paratron/hookrouter/src-docs/pages/en/03_navigation.md

 navigate('/test', false, {a: 'hello', b: 'world'});
 ```

+Please note that if you do a navigation with query parameters, old query parameters will be dropped.
+This is unlike
+the default behavior of `useQueryParams`, where parameters will be _appended_.
+If you would like your query parameters
+to be appended upon navigation, pass `false` as fourth argument (`replaceQueryParams`): `navigate('/test', false, {...}, false)`.

+Also note that if you do a navigation with query parameters already encoded into the URI, `useQueryParams` hooks won't be updated!

 ## Redirects
 A redirect automatically forwards the user to a target path, if its source path matches.